-The 4th Alabama Infantry Regiment mustered 1,422 men during the Civil War, of whom 240 died in battle and nearly 100 of disease.
+The 4th Alabama Infantry Regiment mustered a total of 1,422 men during the Civil War, of whom 240 died in battle and nearly 100 of disease.

 |May 2||Organized at Dalton, Georgia, under Colonel Egbert J. Jones and Major Charles Lewis Scott and sent to Viginia|